hjdesigner/medium-front/README.md

 - After making the changes, run the test commands to ensure that nothing was broken;
 - Open a pull-request for the main branch;

+Note: For security reasons, after performing the test validation, I will revoke access to api and Auth0